barawn/verilog-library-barawn/hdl/README.md

 * adc_ila_transfer.v : Rescale a full-bandwidth (8 samples/clock) ADC output to 1 sample/clock for input to an ILA using external trigger.

+* simple_clock_mon.sv : Monitor a large number of clocks with very few resources.

 Note that not all of these are by me (skidbuffer.v), and some were informed by publically-available ideas but implemented by me (flag_sync.v).